A step-by-step guide to avoid “can’t open,” broken formatting, and macro failures when moving Excel files to a new PC.

 - Individuals and small teams replacing an old Windows PC

-- Admins preparing multiple PCs for disposal or trade-in
+- Admins preparing several PCs for disposal, trade-in, or hand-over

-- Anyone who hit “old Excel files won’t open in the new Excel” problems
+- Anyone who has run into “old Excel files won’t open in the new Excel” or “macros suddenly stopped working”

-- Convert .xls → .xlsx / .xlsm (remove Compatibility Mode)
+- Convert .xls → .xlsx / .xlsm to remove Compatibility Mode

 - Re-save password-protected files with modern encryption

-- Note external links, Power Query sources, ODBC/ACE drivers, fonts
+- Note external links, Power Query sources, ODBC/ACE drivers, and fonts in use

-- Pilot test a few “representative” files on the new PC before decommissioning the old one
+- Do a pilot test with a few “representative” files on the new PC before you retire the old one

 1) Inventory first: make the invisible visible

-On the old PC, list what you actually use:
+On the old PC, start by listing what you actually rely on:

 - Macros (VBA) and References (ADO/ODBC, COM libraries, external DLLs)